relvingonzalez/can-i-eat/README.md

 # How to use it?

-- First, you should run the codebase usin ng serve, or visit the live example at: https://can-i-eat.vercel.app/dashboard.
+- First, you should run the codebase using ng serve, or visit the live example at: https://can-i-eat.vercel.app/dashboard.
 - Then,you should click on the "My Allergens" and add your food allergies, one at a time.
 For example, you can add dairy, milk, egg, soy, or anything.
 Press enter or "," after each one.
 - After you've added your allergens, head back to the "Restaurants" tab by clicking on the upper Restaurants link.
 - From here, you can see each restaurant's rating based on how safe it would be for you to eat there.